PDM4AR/exercises/docs/07-optimization.md

 Remember that the images shown in the pdf report are "compressed" (*rasterized*): to see the "uncompressed" (*vector graphic*) version click the **main** link below each image.

 Feel free to change the provided report's settings and to make your own modifications to the visualization to match your debugging needs.
+But please remember that your modifications done outside the *src/pdm4ar/exercises/ex??*  folders are discarded during the server evaluation: your code within [src/pdm4ar/exercises/ex07](../src/pdm4ar/exercises/ex07) should be compatible with the provided [src/pdm4ar/exercises_def/ex07/visualization.py](../src/pdm4ar/exercises_def/ex07/visualization.py) file.

 ## Run the exercise
 Update your repository running `make update` (refer to [Hello World](01-helloworld.md) for more instructions).